Call Now for a Free Consultation

 We have previously reported numerous problems facing the Parking REIT including 3 pending class action lawsuits, and allegations of fraud against one of the company’s executives.
 Parking REIT Executive Allegedly Charged with Defrauding Investors

-The company reportedly agreed in January to sell a majority stake to an affiliate of Bombe Asset Management LLC, a Cincinnati-based alternative asset management firm, according to an 8-K filing
+The company reportedly agreed in January to sell a majority stake to an affiliate of Bombe Asset Management LLC, a Cincinnati-based alternative asset management firm, according to an 8-K filing.

 Parking REIT Loses REIT Status prior to Name Change

 On November 12, 2021, The Parking REIT announced in a letter to investors that it has changed its name to Mobile Infrastructure Corporation, after losing its status as a REIT.
 The company, which invests primarily in parking lots and garages in the United States, reportedly lost REIT status during the pandemic when leases were converted to management agreements by the prior management team.
 The company noted that it is attempting to reassert REIT status.
+As a C-corp the company is not required to distribute to its stockholders.

 Many investors are not fully aware of the problems and risks associated with alternative investments before purchasing them.